AnnaShomsky/Debt/README.md

 # Debt
 Analysis of IMF data about debt
 This project takes data from the IMF about debt.
-Once the dataset was cleaned and mnelded, it had over 1.5 million rows.
+Once the dataset was cleaned and melded, it had over 1.5 million rows.

+The program deals with interest as a percent of GNI, interest rates, balance, grace periods, and principal forgiveness.